DeCodec: Towards Controllable Audio Processing via Speech and Background Sound Decoupling in Neural Codecs

 Abstract

-Universal audio codecs learn entangled representations across audio types, whereas some specific codecs offer decoupled representations but are limited to speech.
-Real-world audio, however, often contains mixed speech and background sounds, and downstream tasks require selective access to these components.
-Therefore, we rethink the audio codec as a universal disentangled representation learner to enable controllable feature selection across different audio tasks.
+General audio codecs learn entangled representations across audio types, whereas some specific codecs offer decoupled representations but are limited to speech.
+Real-world audio, however, is often mixed with speech and background sounds, and downstream tasks require selective access to these components.

 Technically, built upon a codec framework, DeCodec incorporates two key innovations: a subspace orthogonal projection module that factorizes the input into two decoupled orthogonal subspaces, and a representation swap training procedure that ensures these two subspaces are correlate to the speech and background sound, respectively.
 These allows parallel RVQs to quantize speech and background sound components independently.
 Furthermore, we employ semantic guidance to the speech RVQ to achieve semantic and paralinguistic decomposition.